-- (a) The use of complimentary items shall be governed by regulations established by the Gaming Commission. - (b) No Key Employee, Primary Management Official, Business Committee member, Gaming Commission, or any person directly related to or sharing a residence with the persons, shall be authorized to receive complimentary items other than food and beverages and non-monetary items valued at under five dollars, or, if at a public event held at the gaming facility, the free food and beverages offered to the general public.

-(c) Complimentary Items shall be included in the annual budget for the gaming operation, with maximum limits specified, and shall be subject to approval by the Business Committee.
+- (a) The use of complimentary items shall be governed by regulations established by the Gaming Commission. - (b) No Member or employee of the Gaming Commission, shall be authorized to receive complimentary items other than food and beverages and non-monetary items, or, if at a public event held at the gaming facility, the free items offered to the general public. - (c) Complimentary Items shall be included in the annual budget for the gaming operation, with maximum limits specified, and shall be subject to approval by the Business Committee.